 What else should you know?

-MBA has a very informative resources and FAQs page that addresses best practices, royalties, content policy, tools, templates, and more.
+MBA has a comprehensive resources and FAQs page that addresses best practices, royalties, content policy, tools, templates, and more.
 It’s worth exploring if you’re serious about succeeding.

 Step One: Create

-Upon the approval of my account, I began sketching designs.
-When I completed ten designs, I searched for a graphic designer on Fiverr (I don’t have photoshop experience and wanted help).
+Upon the approval of my account, I created ten designs.
+I searched for a graphic designer on Fiverr (I don’t have photoshop experience and wanted help).
 Alternatively, I could have searched for a freelancer on another site.
 I hired a designer who charged five dollars per shirt.
-I created the concepts, and he produced them.
+I sent him my designs, and he produced them.

 Step Two: Publish

-I began uploading my designs to Merch.
-I created three more designs because three got rejected by Amazon’s review team.
-Each of my three sketches was rejected for different reasons including, “Promotion of Hate or Intolerance,” “Objectionable Content,” and “Copyright.”
-Amazon’s review team is very strict, so beware.
+I uploaded my designs to Merch (and Redbubble since Merch doesn’t require exclusivity).
+I created more designs because three got rejected by Amazon’s review team.
+The reasons for rejection included, “Promotion of Hate or Intolerance,” “Objectionable Content,” and “Copyright.”
+Amazon’s review team is very strict because it wants to avoid legal issues and make its customers happy.

 Step Three: Promote